Cruising for Beginners: Choosing the right cruise.

 These 3 companies operate different cruise lines, under different names to provide different styles of cruises for different tastes and budgets.
 The cruise ‘product’ is constantly evolving as the companies respond to new markets and of course a desire to increase profits.

 There are many blogs out there from ‘frequent floaters’ who spend their lives jumping from one cruise ship to another.
-I guess we have become sort of ‘frequent floaters’ with around 400 sea days and 200 ports over 30 cruises we are not the most cruised by any means (a couple on a recent cruise had 1000 nights on Princess alone).
-But, we do our research and if you are a cruise ‘virgin’, I might have some information on how to work out where to start.
+I guess we had become sort of ‘frequent floaters’.
+With around 400 sea days and 200 ports over 30 cruises we are not the most cruised by any means (a couple on a recent cruise had 1000 nights on Princess alone).
+I started in 2025 as a Destination Presenter with Celebrity Cruises so my experience shifted again.
+I do my research and if you are a cruise ‘virgin’, I might have some information on how to work out where to start.

 However, do remember that there are pros and cons for every ship and every voyage is different so a first experience may not mean all ships in that fleet are the same.
 Our first Princess was amazing!
 Great food, ports, cabin, activity schedule and